-(20)(d) Acceptable Supporting Records.

-- Acceptable production records must be provided by unit/P/T/V as shown on the actuarial documents, according to standard APH procedures. - Acreage and production records for 2001-2004 are normally available from FSA, if requested by the producer, and are considered acceptable production records for APH purposes. - If a claim has been filed for any crop year, the claim documents signed by the producer that specifies the amount of production used to complete the claim will be the production report for that crop year.
-If the claim document indicates dollars the dollars must be converted to pounds for APH purposes. - Other acceptable production records as specified in section 10C(1)(b) may be used to establish an APH yield.
-If farm management records are used to support production reports, there must be substantiation by records from a buyer, broker, processor, storage facility, or similar entity. - (20)(e) Written Agreements.
-Producers in a county with no burley tobacco actuarial documents may request a written agreement (type XC) as authorized previously per MGR-05-001.
-RMA will consider such requests if:
+- J(20) Tobacco (Burley).
+Except as otherwise provided in this paragraph, standard APH procedures (including added land) for Category B crops contained elsewhere in this CIH will apply to APH yield determinations for Burley Tobacco for the 2007 and subsequent crop years. - (20)(a) Acceptable Supporting Records.
+If farm management records are used to support production reports, they must be substantiated by records from a buyer, broker, processor, storage facility, or similar entity. - 1 Acceptable production records must be provided by unit/P/T/V as shown on the actuarial documents, according to standard APH procedures. - 2 Acreage and production records for 2001-2004 are normally available from FSA, if requested by the producer, and are considered acceptable production records for APH purposes. - If a claim has been filed for any crop year, the claim documents signed by the producer that specifies the amount of production used to complete the claim will be the production report for that crop year.
+If the claim document indicates dollars the dollars must be converted to pounds for APH purposes. - Other acceptable production records as specified in section 10C(1)(b) may be used to establish an APH yield. - (20)(b) Written Agreements.
+Producers in a county with no burley tobacco actuarial documents may request a written agreement (type XC) as authorized in the Written Agreement Handbook. - (20)(c) Default Provisions.
+Any issues or provisions not specifically addressed above for the specified types of tobacco will be governed by standard APH procedures, including the SPOI, the CP, and the BP.